 St Edmund Hall Research Expos

-St Edmund Hall’s Research Expos take place once every two years, and the next one will be held in 2019.
+St Edmund Hall’s Research Expos took place in 2015 and 2017.
+In 2019, the event was widened and developed into a new event open to the general public: Access Hall Areas.
 The second Research Expo took place on the afternoon of Saturday 25 February 2017.
-Once again, the College showcased the wide diversity of research being undertaken by its students and academics – from undergraduates to Fellows – via sessions of short ‘Teddy Talks’ (all aimed at a non-specialist audience, many of these are now available to watch online) and three rooms of interactive displays and exhibits.
+It saw the College showcase the wide diversity of research being undertaken by its students and academics – from undergraduates to Fellows – via sessions of short ‘Teddy Talks’ (all aimed at a non-specialist audience, many of these are now available to watch online) and three rooms of interactive displays and exhibits.

-The Expo is open to all members of the College community: members of all three common rooms, staff and alumni (plus their families / guests).
+The Expo was open to all members of the College community: members of all three common rooms, staff and alumni (plus their families / guests).

 The 2017 Research Expo followed a similar model to that of the inaugural 2015 event, with interactive themed rooms (the Lab, the Salon and the Studio) and a series of short and accessible Teddy Talks, but also included a Pitch Your Research challenge and a round-table debate.